jbcodeforce/ML-studies/docs/genAI/agentic.md

 | State Machine | LLM | LLM with cycle | Code |
 | Agent (Autonomous) | LLM | LLM | LLM |

-LangGraph will help better support the Router, State Machine and chain implementations.
+[LangGraph](../coding/langgraph.md) helps to better support the Router, State Machine and chain implementations.

 ## Guidelines

-Agents perform better if we define a role to play, instruct them with prompt to help them to focus on a goal, add tools to access external systems, combine them with other agents to cooperate.  and chain content between agents.
+Agents perform better if we define a role to play, instruct them with prompt to help them to focus on a goal, add tools to access external systems, combine them with other agents to cooperate and chain content between agents.

 Focus is becoming important as the context windows are becoming larger.
 With too many information LLM can lose the important points and goals.
-Try to think about multiple agents to do better work together.
+Try to think about multiple agents to split the work and generate better results together.

 Too much tools adds confusion for the agents, as they have hard time to select tool, or distinguish what is a tool, a context or an history.
 Be sure to give them tools for what they need to do.